-Because everyone connected to the MCU can hear each other, it is vital that you mute your microphone when joining a conference.
+Because everyone connected can hear each other, it is vital that you are muted when joining a conference.
 By default, you'll be muted in the platform and so remember to UN-MUTE (ONLY) WHEN SPEAKING.

 Similarly, make sure that your camera is on and that all class participants are visible (if possible).
 Light the participants from the camera side and eliminate back lighting as much as possible, so everyone connected can see you.

-The following email lists are high-volume lists.
-Students should first discuss their issue with their Local Instructor or Remote Guru if possible.
+- Users should first discuss their questions with their Local Instructor or Remote Guru if possible, before posting an Issue

 - Users should first check if the question/problem/comment was raised before in the Issues List